google/grr-doc/faq.md

   - **Datastore/Storage**: At Google we run GRR on a Bigtable datastore (see below for more detail), but we have abstracted things such that using a different datastore is very simple.
-The SQLite and MySQLAdvanced datastores available to open source are actively used at real scale outside of Google.
+The MySQLAdvanced datastore is available to open source are actively used at real scale outside of Google.

   - **Security and privacy**: The open source version has minimal controls immediately available for user authentication, multi-party